 - Calculate the ROI: Now calculating that ROI is the easy part!
 Using the program benefits and costs collected and quantified in the first four steps, calculate your training program’s ROI as follows: % ROI = net benefits ÷ program costs x 100.

 There’s a meme that gets circulated on LinkedIn and other social media sites, of a conversation between a CEO and a CFO:

 CFO: What happens if we spend all this money training our employees and they leave?

 CEO: What happens if we don’t, and they stay?

 Here’s what will happen, Australian companies will become less competitive.

-A report by Accenture in collaboration with the Canadian Council of Chief Executives (CCCE) encourages Canadian employers to prioritize workplace learning and development to drive competitiveness.
+Australia is often compared with Canada as being similar in terms of culture and attitudes.
+So, it's worth mentioning a report by Accenture in collaboration with the Canadian Council of Chief Executives (CCCE) encouraged Canadian employers to prioritise workplace learning and development to drive competitiveness.